 Reconnect to yourself.

 At times when you are finding yourself low on energy, not as happy, living in a country you were not born in can become isolating and feel like you have no ground underneath your feet.
 You easily start feeling very lonely and disconnected.
 If you have moved countries, many times your relationship (and/or your family) becomes your “home”, and it can be all the more difficult if you are no longer sure about your relationship, are considering separation or separated, or are dealing with loss.
-At such times, counselling may help to support you to find your own strengths again, feel more grounded, and be able to reconnect with yourself and others around you again
+At such times, counselling or therapy may help to support you to find your own strengths again, feel more grounded, and be able to reconnect with yourself and others around you again.

 Enjoy each other again.